JunweiL0-0/bionix/examples/README.md

 data.
 A basic workflow is defined in `call.nix`, and an example of applying it to the sample data is in `default.nix`.
 To build the `default.nix` workflow, run ```nix build -I bionix=../ -f .``` from this directory.
+Sometimes you might want to use ```nix --extra-experimental-features nix-command build -I bionix=../ -f .``` if the terminal ask you to do so.

 ## NextFlow and WDL translations